-My first son was conceived in a mentally, physically and sexually abusive relationship.
+My first son was conceived out of a mentally, physically, and sexually abusive relationship.
 My pregnancy was THE WORST.
 I was suicidal.
 I was ashamed.
 I was hopeless.
 I just wanted to waste away.
 I tried to commit suicide on many occasions but as you can see….
 I’m still here.

 Two years ago, I started meds for the first time.
 I was throwing things and trying to hurt people with my words, throwing tantrums that I could not control.
 This was at home as well as work.
 I decided it was time to go and seek help.
 I only took the meds for a month and then I lost my insurance.
 It turned me into a Zombie anyway, so I wasn’t too much worried about it.

 A year later, my tantrums were back with a vengeance.
-I got to the point where I was putting other lives in danger which is when my fiancé and I decided that it was time to get back onto meds before I hurt someone.
-I was no longer suicidal, I was angry.
+It got to the point where I was putting other lives in danger.
+Which is when my fiancé and I decided that it was time to get back onto meds before I hurt someone.
+I was no longer suicidal, but I was angry.
 Furious even.
 Any and everything could trigger me to go off and I wouldn’t realize what I was doing a lot of the time.